anza-xyz/octane/README.md

 * transaction sponsorship for authorized users, including limits and usage of octane-core
 * gasless swaps from tokens to SOL
 * just-in-time swaps to run Metaplex NFT mints and Anchor programs

+### Common integration scenarios

+1. **For wallets**: let your users pay transaction fees and associated account initialization fees with liquid SPL tokens.
+2. **For wallets**: let your users convert liquid SPL tokens to SOL without paying any fees in SOL.
+3. **For wallets and dapps**: convert tokens to SOL when a user doesn't have enough SOL to execute a transaction.
+4. **For dapps and ecosystems**: fully sponsor transactions for authorized users.
+5. **For dapps with tokens**: let your users pay transaction fees in your token.

 ## Security